DUI with speed enhancement reduced to "dry reckless"

 DMV v.
 AA (EL Segundo DMV hearing, 2016)

-Our underage client was arrested after two preliminary breath tests showed blood alcohol content reading of 0.26 and 0.18%, well above the legal limit of .01% for drivers under age 21.
+Our underage client was arrested after two preliminary breath tests showed a BAC reading of 0.26% and 0.18%, well above the legal limit of .01% for drivers under age 21.
 We challenged the validity of the results based on violations of proper California breath testing procedures.
 The client's DMV action was set aside and she retained her driver's license rather than losing it for a year.